-Dr. Anh Dzung Lê is a Senior Scientist and Head of Neurobiology of Alcohol Lab in the Campbell Family Mental Health Research Institute at CAMH.
-He is Professor of Pharmacology at the University of Toronto.
+Dr. Anh Dzung Lê is an emeritus scientist within the Brain Health Imaging Centre at CAMH.
+He is also a professor of pharmacology at the University of Toronto.

 Areas of Research

 Dr. Lê studies biological processes involved in the initiation and maintenance of alcohol dependences using preclinical models.
 He is investigating the neurochemical mechanisms underlying the effects of stress on relapses to alcohol.
 Dr. Lê is examining the interaction between corticotropin releasing factor (CRF) and serotonin, as well as the interaction between CRF and the noradrenergic system in stress-induced relapse to alcohol and other drugs.
 Dr. Lê is also investigating the biological bases for the co-abuse of alcohol and nicotine, particularly how nicotine might strengthen alcohol dependence, since approximately 80 per cent of people with alcohol use disorders are smokers.